Brexit showdown: British lawmakers bid to block PM leaving EU with no deal

-British lawmakers on Tuesday began a bid to stop Boris Johnson pursuing what they cast as a calamitous 'no-deal' Brexit, a challenge that a senior government source said would prompt the prime minister to press for a snap election on Oct.
-14. More than three years after the United Kingdom voted in a referendum to leave the European Union, the outcome of the Brexit crisis remains uncertain, with possible outcomes ranging from a turbulent no-deal exit to abandoning the whole endeavor.
+British lawmakers on Tuesday began a bid to stop Boris Johnson pursuing what they cast as a calamitous no-deal Brexit, a challenge that a senior government source said would prompt the prime minister to press for a snap election on Oct.
+14. More than three years after the United Kingdom voted to leave the European Union in a referendum, the outcome of the Brexit crisis remains uncertain with a range of options from a turbulent no-deal exit to abandoning the entire endeavor.

-Johnson implicitly warned lawmakers on Monday that he would seek an election if they tied his hands in talks to negotiate a last-minute divorce deal, ruling out ever countenancing a further delay to Brexit, originally due to take place last March but now scheduled for Oct.
-31. That set up a historic showdown between the prime minister and parliament in a country once touted as a confident pillar of Western economic and political stability.
-Sterling flirted briefly with some of its lowest levels since 1985.
+Johnson implicitly warned lawmakers on Monday that he would seek an election if they tied his hands in talks to negotiate a last-minute divorce deal, ruling out ever countenancing a further delay to Brexit, scheduled for Oct.
+31. That sets up a historic showdown between the prime minister and parliament in a country once touted as a confident pillar of Western economic and political stability.
+Sterling flirted with some of its lowest levels since 1985.

-On parliament's first day back from its summer break, an alliance of opposition lawmakers and rebels in Johnson's Conservative Party put forward a motion to launch their bid to block a no-deal exit and appeared confident of victory.
+An alliance of opposition lawmakers and rebels in Johnson's Conservative Party put forward a motion on parliament's first day back from its summer break to launch their attempt to block a no-deal exit.
+They are confident of victory.
 Johnson cast the challenge as an attempt to force Britain to surrender to the EU just as he hopes to secure concessions on the terms of the divorce - a step he said he would never accept.

-"It means running up the white flag," Johnson said.
-"It is a bill that, if passed, would force me to go to Brussels and beg an extension.
-It would force me to accept the terms offered.
-It would destroy any chance of negotiation for a new deal.
+"It means running up the white flag," Johnson told parliament.
+"It would enable our friends in Brussels to dictate the terms of the negotiation."
 Just as Johnson began speaking, he lost his working majority in parliament when one of his own Conservative lawmakers, Phillip Lee, crossed the floor of the House of Commons to join the pro-EU Liberal Democrats.

-Labour Party leader Jeremy Corbyn told parliament that Johnson's was a government with "no mandate, no morals and, as of today, no majority".

 "READY TO FIGHT"

-U.S. Vice President Mike Pence used a visit to Ireland on Tuesday to urge the European Union to negotiate with Britain "in good faith".
+U.S. Vice President Mike Pence used a visit to Ireland on Tuesday to urge the European Union to negotiate "in good faith" with Britain.
 The 2016 Brexit referendum showed the United Kingdom divided about much more than the European Union, and has fuelled soul-searching about everything from secession and immigration to capitalism, empire and modern Britishness.

 It has also triggered civil war inside both of Britain's main political parties as dozens of lawmakers put what they see as the United Kingdom's fate above that of party loyalty.
 As Johnson played Brexit chess with lawmakers, opponents cast his tactics as undemocratic, including an order to suspend parliament for more than a month beginning next week.
 That has been followed by his threat to kick rebels out of the ruling party - some of them former ministers who left the cabinet just weeks ago.